Fungicide use in the United States: Pythium and Rhizoctonia

 Pythium and Rhizoctonia are both seedling diseases of the cotton plant.
 They can be devastating to cotton plants because they develop when seedlings are unable to overcome the damage being caused by the invading fungus.
 The diseases often kill seeds before they grow.
 However, if the seeds do manage to sprout they demonstrate symptoms almost immediately.
 The stalks of the cotton plant will be weak, brown sunken lesions will appear on the stem, and the plant will often die before producing or will have very poor yields.
 Growers who plant early are especially susceptible because cooler temperatures and damper weather are conducive to these diseases.
 Therefore, growers who plant early are advised to use in-furrow fungicides for control: PNCB and iprodione for Rhizoctonia and etridiazole and mefenoxam for pythium.
 Recently, azoxystrobin has proven effective in controlling both rhizoctonia and pythium.

 Cotton rust

 Cotton rust primarily attacks plants in Arizona, New Mexico, and Texas.
 The disease attacks during the summer months and causes yellow or orange spots to grow on the leaves of the cotton plant.
 These spots can cause defoliation, premature openings, broken stems, and reduced yield.
 Crops with severe outbreaks have been known to incur losses of up to 50%.
 This disease is controlled with applications of mancozeb.

 Garlic

 Garlic rust

 Early symptoms of garlic rust are small yellow spots on the leaves that soon expand until the leaf tissue shatters and visible pustules emerge.
 Diseased bulbs lose their protective dry outer skin, preventing photosynthesis and leaving the garlic prone to shattering when mechanically harvested.
-In trials tebconazole and azoxystrobin have been shown to provide 50% higher yields in treated crops.
+In trials tebuconazole and azoxystrobin have been shown to provide 50% higher yields in treated crops.